pysit/pysit/docs/quick_start/horizontal2d.rst

 2D Horizontal Reflectors
 ========================

-The source code for a slightly more complex version of this example is in the PySIT ``examples/HorizontalReflector2D.py directory``.
+The source code for a slightly more complex version of this example is found in the PySIT examples directory: `examples/HorizontalReflector2D.py`.

 Set Up the Computing Environment
 --------------------------------